blukatdevelopment/ManafestArena/Docs/ROADMAP.md

 Each item or ability should have at least one possible upgrade that changes how it functions.
 These can come in the form of simply damage increases, or can introduce entirely new functionality. (ie a crossbow that does less damage, but knocks the enemy back very far).

+Each distinct item will need icons, sound effects, models, and animations.
+A JSON file containing item info might be useful, and allow for tweaking balancing on client machines without recompiling.

 #### Menus

 There are many menus outlined above in this document.
 We will need to build out and polish these menus where applicable, in order to deliver an intuitive and visually